The emperor’s favourite horse was shod with gold. It had a golden shoe

 away all night; and his wife sat there, a forsaken widow.

-has left his wife a burden upon our hands.”
+has left his wife as our burden.”

 “Well, then, she shall be unmarried again, and sit here among my